The following is Google Translate's best stab at translating the article from German.

 did you meet him for the first time?

 I still remember it well.
 (I’m sure he doesn’t!)
 He was already a superstar at the time.

-When he's at Diamond Head (best known Wavespot on Oahu, the Red.)
-(Not sure what Red means) went on the water, he usually started the garden of his girlfriend, whose
+When he's at Diamond Head he usually started the garden of his girlfriend at the time, whose

 How did you get the hang of the life artist and shapers for photography

 to get?
 (How did I get from shaper to photographer?)